Tomptez/bibfilter/Readme.md

     psql -U postgres

-Or if that not works the exact filepath of your postgres installation
+If that does not work, you can specify the exact filepath of your postgres installation (for example)

     "C:\Program Files\PostgreSQL\12\bin\psql.exe" -U postgres

+Or, you can follow the instructions for setting Python in your Windows Environment, and add two new lines that point directly at the \bin and \lib directories in your PostgreSQL\[version#]\ folder

 For Mac, this is done by typing in your git bash

     psql -d postgres